lukemccl/ML-Labs/README.md

 ## COMP6247: Reinforcement and Online Learning

 The module primarily focused on Online Learning, with labs based around implementing algorithms we had been shown the mathematical basis of during lectures.
-These algorithms grew in complexity, from Recursive Least Squares to Kalman Filter and finally implenting Particle Filters with SARSA.
+These algorithms grew in complexity, from Recursive Least Squares to Kalman Filter and finally implenting Particle Filters with Sequential Importance Sampling (and Resampling).

 <p align="center">
 <img src="https://github.com/lukemccl/ML-Labs/blob/main/COMP6247%20Reinforcement%20and%20Online%20Learning/3%20-%20Particlefilter/Part%202/mygif1.gif" height=300 width=400/>